 - 8 chocolate creme filled sandwich cookies

 - To a large mixing bowl, add cream cheese and powdered sugar.
-Beat on medium with a hand mixer until creamy.
+Beat on medium speed with a hand mixer until creamy.
+Stir in the melted chocolate, then stir in the vanilla extract.
+Beat on medium-high speed until the chocolate and vanilla extract is well incorporated, scraping the sides as you go.

-- In a separate bowl, add in the whipped cream.
-Beat on medium until stiff peaks form.
-Scrape the whipped cream into the bowl with the cream cheese.
+- Pour ½ cup of heavy whipping cream into a separate mixing bowl and beat on medium speed until stiff peaks form.
+Pour the whipped cream into the bowl with the cream cheese.
 Set the whipped cream bowl aside for a later use.

 - Add the chocolate chips and 2 tablespoons of heavy cream into a microwave-safe bowl.
 Microwave for 30 seconds and stir.
-Repeat microwaving and stirring until the chocolate is smooth.
+Repeat microwaving and stirring until the chocolate is smooth; 1-2 minutes.
 Let cool to room temperature.

-- Add the remaining heavy cream into the same bowl we used before for whipped cream.
+- Add ½ cup heavy cream into the same bowl previously used for whipped cream.
 Beat on medium until stiff peaks form.

 - Add the cooled chocolate mixture to the whipped cream.
 Fold in until combined.

-- Add the chocolate creme filled sandwich cookies into a food processor and pulse them until their crumbs.
+- Add the chocolate sandwich cookies to the bowl of a food processor and pulse them into crumbs.
 You can also just add them to a storage bag and beat them with a rolling pin until they're crushed.

-- Add the cookie crumbs into the bottom of two glasses.
-Add a layer of chocolate cheesecake mousse.
-Add a layer of chocolate syrup.
-Repeat each layer one more time.
+- Add half of the cookie crumbs into the bottom of 4 clear glasses.
+Add a layer of chocolate cheesecake mousse and a layer of chocolate syrup.
+Repeat the layers until the glasses are full.

-- Add a swirl of whipped cream to the top of the trifles.
+- Add a swirl/scoop of whipped cream to the top of the trifles.
 Sprinkle on some chocolate curls.
 You can also use cookie crumbs, chocolate sprinkles, red heart sprinkles, etc.

 Love layered desserts?